Korla/Appehog.Blog/_posts/2018-12-13-stumbling-through-aoc-1.md

 ```
 *Unfortunately, the reduce mutates the previous state, which is a concession to performance.
 A performant solution would implement history using an immutable data structure, perhaps using a proxy (a topic for a future blog post perhaps?)*

 The full `Lazy` implementation can be seen in this [gist](https://gist.github.com/Korla/ec117e0d41b7d383c78173afb5ceab8c).
-TO run it against your data, I suggest copying the gist to a anippet and running it directly on the input page for AoC #1.
+To run it against your data, I suggest copying the gist to a snippet and running it directly on the input page for AoC #1.